yiisoft/error-handler/README.md

 For more information about creating your own renders and examples of rendering error data, [see here](https://github.com/yiisoft/docs/blob/master/guide/en/runtime/handling-errors.md#rendering-error-data).

-### Using a Factory to create a response
+### Using a factory to create a response

-`Yiisoft\ErrorHandler\Factory\ThrowableResponseFactory` renders `Throwable` object and produces a response according to the content type passed by the client.
+`Yiisoft\ErrorHandler\Factory\ThrowableResponseFactory` renders `Throwable` object and produces a response according to the content type provided by the client.

 ```php
 use Yiisoft\ErrorHandler\Factory\ThrowableResponseFactory;